 Thinking about retiring soon?
 Don’t forget to factor hearing healthcare costs into your retirement budget.
 According to estimates from HealthView Insights, a provider of retirement health care planning applications, the average American couple retiring in 2017 and covered by Medicare parts B and D with a supplemental insurance plan can expect to spend $404,253 (today’s dollars) in retirement for health care, with out-of-pocket hearing and vision costs accounting for four percent of the total.

 Naturally, healthcare costs vary from state to state, as well as between genders.
 They also increase as you age.
 The bottom line?
 Healthcare is expensive -- healthcare in retirement is MORE expensive.
 Experts say it takes the biggest chunk of the budget next to the mortgage payment.
 While Medicare premiums will likely be your biggest bill, there are also a lot of out-of-pocket expenses you’ll have to pay for which Medicare doesn’t cover.
 Right now, that includes hearing aids.
+Yep, that's right: Medicare doesn't pay for hearing tests or hearing aids.

 Start saving for health care